Danushiya/Crop_and_Fertilizer_Recommendation_System/README.md

 ---

-## Exploratory Data Analysis (EDA)
+## Week 1: Exploratory Data Analysis (EDA)

-The uploaded Jupyter Notebook includes:
+The Week 1 task focuses on:
 - **Basic Exploration**:
   - Viewing the first and last few rows of the dataset.
   - Checking dataset shape, column details, and data types.